 Best time to visit Kenya – Best months for Kenya safaris

-Wildebeest migration usually reaches the Maasai Mara National Reserve in August and stays here until October when they return to Serengeti National Park of Tanzania.
+Wildebeest migration usually reaches the Maasai Mara National Reserve in July and stays here until October when they return to Serengeti National Park in Tanzania.
 The high season when parks are crowded with tourists is from July to November and January to February.

 Activities to do in Kenya

-See the wildebeest migration in Masai Mara Game Reserve
+Wildebeest Migration in Maasai Mara Game Reserve

 Hike Mount Kenya

 Giraffe Centre is the creation of the African Fund for Endangered Wildlife (A.F.E.W.
 Kenya), a Kenyan non-profit organization.
 Their main purpose is to educate Kenyan school children and youth on their country’s wildlife and environment, as well as give local and international visitors an opportunity to come into close contact with the world’s tallest species, the giraffe.
 In 1977 when Jock Leslie-Melville and his wife Betty Leslie-Melville discovered the sad plight of the Rothschild Giraffe ( a giraffe subspecies found only in the grasslands of East Africa), they founded the Giraffe Centre.
-With their efforts, funds were raised, an education centre constructed and over 300 Rothschild Giraffes are safely breeding well in various Kenyan national parks.
+With their efforts, funds were raised, and education center was constructed and over 300 Rothschild Giraffes are safely breeding well in various Kenyan national parks.

-Take care of orphaned elephants
+Take care of orphaned elephants in Sheldrick Wildlife Trust

 Kenya is bordered by several East African countries that offer great wildlife and primate tracking experiences.
-Tanzania safaris are one of the most appreciated wildlife tours, Uganda gorilla safaris or Rwanda gorilla tours for both mountain gorillas and chimpanzee trekking trips.
+Tanzania safaris are one of the most appreciated wildlife tours, Uganda gorilla safaris, or Rwanda gorilla tours for both mountain gorillas and chimpanzee trekking trips.